sourcery-ai-experiments/QuarticSDK/docs/quick_start.md

 ## Step 5
 ---
-Once the client is initialized and data is fetched using the steps above, models can now be trained, tested and deployed to Quartic AI Platform using below:
+Once the client is initialized and data fetched, models can now be trained, tested and deployed to Quartic AI Platform using below:

 ``` python
 from quartic_sdk.model import ModelABC